Cozy Little Christmas: Release

-"Cozy Little Christmas" was released exclusively on Amazon Music on November 15, 2018, before becoming available on all platforms on November 1, 2019, and having a vinyl distribution on October 22, 2021.
+"Cozy Little Christmas" was first released exclusively on Amazon Music on November 15, 2018.
+It became available on all platforms on November 1, 2019, and had a red vinyl distribution on October 22, 2021 containing the original song along with an instrumental version.
+A green vinyl release will follow on December 4, 2024.

 Music video

 The song's music video was released on December 2, 2019.
 It opens with Perry decorating a Christmas tree in a festive living room before Santa Claus and animated characters from Rudolph the Red-Nosed Reindeer appear.
 Perry and Santa, who is dressed in a striped bathing suit and Hawaiian shirt, then have a pampered Christmas, relaxing at a poolside and getting massages while the animated characters wait on them.
 Perry later appears dressed as a candy cane in a giant martini glass full of eggnog.
 While drunk on eggnog, she talks to the animated characters in a kitchen, and the video ends with all the characters dancing in the festive living room intercut with martini glass and kitchen scenes.